viet34tqc/notebook/technical-terms.md

 <https://zellwk.com/blog/fetch-credentials/>

-- Site is domain name.
-Subdomains are considered to be the same site.
+- Site is defined with scheme and domain name.
+Different subdomains are also considered to be the same site.
 - Origin is defined with scheme (http or https), domain, and port.
 Changing any of these values is considered a change in origin.

 ## Cookie attributes: